Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 - Similarly, the `Anim=` INI key for WeaponTypes now also supports 16, 32 and 64 entries.
 - Because of the new extended facing support, it was observed that the buffer size was too small and has now been increased to allow a larger entry to accommodate a larger facing count.
 Mind that the maximum string length is 506 characters now, so be sure to use short names if you want to have 64 entries.

+### Service Depot Docking
+* Units and aircraft can now click on a Service Depot it is occupied or about to be occupied by other units.
+Doing so will add these units to the list of units waiting to be repaired.

 ## Voxel Animations